 - The social diversity, personalities, and acuteness of participants in IOT can challenge group therapy order and focus

-- The composition IOT group sessions may not be compatible for the individual
+- The composition IOT group sessions may not be compatible with the individual

 - There may be unequal participation from group members in therapy sessions

-- Group therapy is composed of several members, which limits time to share individual concerns and receive individual attention
+- Group therapy is composed of several members, which limits the time to share individual concerns and receive attention

 - Some more vulnerable or unstable individuals with more chronic personality/mental health issues may not benefit from this type of therapy

-- The possibility of a patient having an angry outburst/personality issues that cause verbal/physical altercation imposes a safety issue to the clinical staff and other members in the program
+- Possibilities of a patient having an outburst/personality issues that cause verbal/physical altercation

 - Group members can provide inaccurate, inappropriate, or unsupportive feedback to others